‘The bastard love child of Victoria Wood and Tim Minchin’ The Scotsman

 Her TV appearances include BBC1’s Len Goodman’s Partners in Rhyme, ITV2’s Safeword, BBC1’s The John Bishop Show and voicing Bad Robots for E4.
 She was also seen in cinemas across the country as part of the BBC’s Children’s BAFTA award winning Ten Pieces project alongside Pixie Lott and Clara Amfo.

-Following two critically acclaimed pantomime seasons at The Lyric Hammersmith in 2016/17, it has just been announced that Vikki will join the cast of PHA’s Aladdin at The Pavilion Theatre, Worthing to play Abanazer once again.
+Following two critically acclaimed pantomime seasons at The Lyric Hammersmith in 2016/17, Vikki joined the cast of Aladdin in Worthing for PHA.

 “Here it is Vikki Stone’s evil, green-faced Abanazer who steals the show” Claire Allfree, The Telegraph